 Require a minimum of 24 weeks' full-time Level II fieldwork.
-This may be completed on a part-time basis, as defined by the fieldwork placement in accordance with the fieldwork placement's usual and customary personnel policies, as long as it is at least 50% of an FTE at that site (please refer to "Part-Time Fieldwork" section above).
+Fieldwork Level II must be completed on a full-time basis, as defined by the fieldwork placement in accordance with the fieldwork placement's usual and customary personnel policies.